Notable People

 That sequence matters because it meant she did not arrive as an outsider promising to decode the city.

-She already belonged to its bureaucratic and civic ecosystem.
+She already belonged to its bureaucratic and civic system.
 The upside of that kind of politician is fluency.
-The downside is that every failure of the ecosystem can end up attached to you as well.
+The downside is that every failure of the system can end up attached to you as well.
 Schaaf inherited both.

 Her mayoralty mixed progressive language with administrative impatience